List of bus routes in Staten Island

 The Metropolitan Transportation Authority (MTA) operates a number of bus routes in Staten Island, New York, United States.
 Some of them are the direct descendants of streetcar lines (see list of streetcar lines in Staten Island).
 Many of most routes run to the St. George Terminal, at St. George in northeastern Staten Island, where there are connections to the Staten Island Ferry.
-The fare, payable by MetroCard, coins, or the OMNY contactless payment system, is $2.90 as of 2023.
-Discount fares are available.

 Routes

 This table gives details for the routes prefixed with "S" - in other words, those considered to run primarily in Staten Island by the MTA.
 For details on routes with other prefixes, see the following articles: